Student and Family Handbook

 Student Records

 School Board policy makes student records available to parents, guardians, and students 18 years of age or older.
-This open policy enables parents and guardians to inspect, with professional interpretation, their student’s records.
+This open policy enables parents and guardians to inspect, with professional interpretation, their students' records.
 Upon turning 18, students have the same rights as parents and have jurisdiction over their records.

-The School District will not furnish information from students’ records to third parties without the permission of the student or parents/guardians or unless the request is accompanied by a subpoena or court order.
+The School District will not furnish information from students’ records to third parties without the permission of the student or parents/guardians, or unless the request is accompanied by a subpoena or court order.
 Student records are transferred to educational institutions when requested by the school.
 Parental permission is not required.
 (See Releasing Information to the Military and Releasing Student Information for instances in which the district releases student records.)

 By law, student directory information must be given to all persons requesting it unless the parent does not want the information released.
 (See Directory Information)